anoncode/imagetagger/README.md

 imagetagger
 ===========
-Animu-Tag button has 120 file limit
+Picasa Tag button currently has 120 file limit<br>
-Generate Taglist creates .txt file
+To handle more files at once generate a txt file with imgtgr.exe then process it.